International Association for Applied

 What is a Corneotherapist?

-A Corneotherapist is someone who practices the remedial skin treatment methodology of Corneotherapy.
-Corneotherapists are generally skin treatment practitioners or medical...
+A Corneotherapist is a skincare professional who practices the remedial skin treatment methodology of Corneotherapy.
+Corneotherapists are most often skin treatment practitioners...

 Learn More